Marcus Lipton Community Enterprise

 I have volunteered at the centre since September 2015.
-This has included founding and delivering Hero’s Journey: a group discussion and mentoring programme for teenage boys, which is, as of February 2019, fully funded by the Mayor of London’s Young Londoners’ Fund.
+This has included founding and delivering Hero’s Journey: a group discussion and mentoring programme for teenage boys, which is, as of February 2019, a formal part of the centre’s weekly timetable.

 Freelance Programme Deliverer

 September 2018 - present

 Franklin Scholars work in schools across the UK, training motivated students in year 10 to be effective and empathetic mentors for year 7 students.

 This captures and improves leadership potential amongst older students whilst providing comprehensive support for younger students who find the transition to secondary school challenging.

 I support with the delivery of the programme: recruiting, training, inducting and matching mentors and mentees in schools.